Does Honey Expire?

 Quick Answer

 Honey does not expire when stored properly.
 Its low moisture content and acidic pH create an environment where bacteria cannot grow.
 Crystallization is natural and does not mean honey has gone bad.
-Properly stored honey can last indefinitely, similar to salt and sugar.
+Properly stored honey can last indefinitely, similar to salt and sugar which also last indefinitely.

 Key Takeaways